wsyzzz/pandoc_resume/markdown/resume.md

 - A few useful Chrome Extensions: [https://helloacm.com/tools/](https://helloacm.com/tools/)
 - A few APIs: [https://helloacm.com/list-of-apis/](https://helloacm.com/list-of-apis/)
 - A few Libraries (and NPM) e.g SteemVBS: [https://github.com/DoctorLai/steemvbs](https://github.com/DoctorLai/steemvbs) which is the first and only VBScript library to connect to steem blockchain.
-- Online Video Downloaders and APIs - [https://weibomiaopai.com](https://weibomiaopai.com) - Alexa Rank - about 100K globally.
+- Online Video Downloaders and APIs - [https://weibomiaopai.com](https://weibomiaopai.com) Alexa Rank - about 100K.

 Open Source
 :   Most of my tools are open source and I constantly find bugs and create issues or PR to other open source libraries.
 My github id is *doctorlai* and my NPM-Js ID is *justyy*.
 I am also a Utopian Moderator (Rewarding Open Source Contributor via Steem Blockchain)